Disney: Beauty and the Beast: The Enchanted Christmas

 The film provides examples of the following tropes:

 Alas, Poor Villain: In-universe, Beast clearly isn't happy about having to kill Forte, though it was a necessary act.
-Forte's death scene ends with Beast standing before the collapsed organ pipe, uttering a forlorn "Forte....".
+He clearly considers Forte to have once been a good friend.
+Forte's death scene ends with Beast standing before the collapsed organ pipes, uttering a forlorn "Forte...".

 Foreshadowing: Forte's first line in the movie, in response to Fife's applauding his music: